rtrader58/AZ-140T00-Configuring-and-Operating-Windows-Virtual-Desktops-Godeploy-/Lab 2 Errata.md

 ## If you save the lab you may get an error Interation required error when attempting to log into the Azure Portal.
 Close the portal and do the following:

+## If you save the lab you may get an error Interation required error when attempting to log into the Azure Portal.
+Close the portal and do the following:

 Open PowerShell as Administrator at the prompt type the following: <br>

 W32TM /resync /force  <br>